-These are challenging times, having all been through a summer of fires and hailstorms and now a
+These are challenging times, having all been through a summer of fires and hailstorms in 2020, and now a

 worldwide health emergency.
 It is impossible to know the impact that his virus will have on